-A Hearing Assessment (hearing test) is a complete evaluation of your hearing ability and the auditory (ear) mechanism.
+A Hearing Assessment (hearing test) is an evaluation of your hearing and your outer, middle and inner ear function.
 The purpose of this testing is to determine the cause and degree of the hearing problem.
-This testing is performed by an audiologist.
-This differs from a hearing screening.
-It generally takes 45 minutes.
+This testing is performed by an audiologist and generally takes 45 minutes. t.

 Most health insurances and Medicare cover the cost of a Hearing Test and Audiologic Evaluation.
 A referral from your physician is suggested, but not always necessary.
 A complete report will be sent to your primary care physician.

-Following completion of the testing, the audiologist will fully explain the results, describing the level of your hearing loss.
-A plan of treatment will outline the audiologists recommendations.
+Following completion of the evaluation, the audiologist explains the results.
+A plan of treatment will outline the audiologist’s recommendations.
 You should expect to have all of your questions answered and all of the tests explained so that you understand the results.

 Hearing Aid Fitting and Training

 Hearing aid selection: In order to select the best hearing aids, hearing abilities and lifestyle are considered.

 Ear Impressions: Are made for custom fit in-the-ear hearing aids and earmolds.

 Hearing aid fitting and training: The instruments are adjusted to match hearing.
 Training on use and care of the instruments including changing batteries, inserting and removing the hearing aids and general care is provided.

 Hearing aid evaluation and checks: Includes fine tuning the aids and evaluating the benefits of the instruments.